RGNMR: A Gauss-Newton method for robust matrix completion with theoretical guarantees: Recovery guarantees

-Similar to other works on robust matrix completion, we derive guarantees for a slightly modified version of our proposed method.
+Similar to other works on robust matrix completion, we derive guarantees for a slightly modified variant of our proposed method.
 Specifically, we make the following two modifications.

-First, based on assumption \ref{assumption_3} that the fraction of corrupted entries in each row and column is sufficiently small, we estimate the set of corrupted entries $\Lambda_*$ in a different way.
+First, the set of corrupted entries $\Lambda_*$ is estimated differently.
+In the original method $\Lambda_*$ is estimated as the set of $k$ largest residual entries.
+However, motivated by Assumption \ref{assumption_3} that the fraction of corrupted entries in each row and column is bounded, in the modified algorithm we remove only a bounded number of entries from each row and column.
 To this end we introduce the following thresholding operator $\mathcal T_\theta(A,\Omega)$.
-Given an input matrix $A$, a subset $\Omega$, and a parameter $\theta\in (0,1)$, the operator $\mathcal T_\theta(A,\Omega)$ keeps only those entries $(i,j)\in \Omega$ which belong to the largest $\theta$-fraction of entries in {\em both} the respective row $i$ and column $j$, and zeros out all the remaining entries. {In case of entries having identical magnitude, ties are broken arbitrarily.} Formally,
+Given an input matrix $A$, a subset $\Omega$, and a parameter $\theta\in (0,1)$, the operator $\mathcal T_\theta(A,\Omega)$ kepdf only those entries $(i,j)\in \Omega$ which belong to the largest $\theta$-fraction of entries in {\em both} the respective row $i$ and column $j$, and zeros out all the remaining entries. {In case of entries having identical magnitude, ties are broken arbitrarily.} Formally,

 At each iteration $t$, given the current estimate $L_t= U_t V_t^\top$, the estimated set of corrupted entries is